lupyuen/lupyuen.github.io/src/rust7.md

 Task 0 stopping
 ```

-Check the Appendix for a more impressive Tokio Async Demo.
+Check the Appendix for a more impressive __Tokio Async Demo__.
 That works beautifully on NuttX!

 - TODO: test_async

+_But NuttX has POSIX Threads.
+Why use Async Tasks?_

+TODO: NodeJS

 _How would we use Tokio?_